A. Zachary Faison Jr.: Career

 Faison is a licensed member of the State Bar of Georgia, Georgia Court of Appeals, Georgia Supreme Court, and the U.S. District Court for the Middle District of Georgia.
-Before becoming the 30th President and CEO of Edward Waters College, his career included being General Counsel & Vice President for External Affairs at Tuskegee University, Vice President for Enrollment Management & Student Affairs at Virginia Union University, Vice President for Institutional Advancement, Marketing & Communications at Mississippi Valley State University, and Chief of Staff and Special Assistant to the President for Legal & Legislative Affairs, Community Affairs and Economic Development at Mississippi Valley State University.
+Before becoming the 30th President and CEO of Edward Waters University, his career included being General Counsel & Vice President for External Affairs at Tuskegee University, Vice President for Enrollment Management & Student Affairs at Virginia Union University, Vice President for Institutional Advancement, Marketing & Communications at Mississippi Valley State University, and Chief of Staff and Special Assistant to the President for Legal & Legislative Affairs, Community Affairs and Economic Development at Mississippi Valley State University.

 Personal life

 Faison is married to Tyciee L. White Faison who is also an educator and an ordained seminary trained minister.
 He is the brother of Dr. Morgan Z. Faison, who is an assistant professor of education at the University of Georgia.